 James Patterson Education Scholarship (To Top)

 Author James Patterson (www.jamespatterson.com, www.readkiddoread.com) has created a new $6,000 scholarship for incoming freshman teacher education majors.
-To be considered for the James Patterson Education Scholarship, an application and the corresponding materials (as outlined on the application) must be submitted as an email with the files titled to include your name to email@example.com by midnight, Friday, June 20.
+To be considered for the James Patterson Education Scholarship, an application and the corresponding materials (as outlined on the application) must be submitted as an email with the files titled to include your name to email@example.com by midnight, Monday, June 23.
 Applicants selected as finalists will be notified and interviewed by the James Patterson Teacher Education Scholarship Selection Committee and eight recipients will be chosen.
-Application currently closed.
+The application is closed.